Randoffin/Global-Maternal-Mortality-Analysis-1990-2021-/README.md

 Introduction/Objective:

 To analyze global maternal mortality trends and identify key factors influencing mortality rates using SQL for data cleaning and analysis and Tableau for visualization.
-In order to answer the business questions, I followed the steps of the data anaslysis process: Ask, Prepare, Process, Analyze, Share, and Act.
+In order to answer the five key questions posed in the Ask Phase, I followed the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.

 Goal: